 21 Common kitchen design mistakes to avoid

-‘It can be easy to get carried away in the creative design process, but it’s important to take a step back at the beginning and think about what you really need in your kitchen’ advises Andy Briggs, Interior Designer at Optiplan Kitchens.
+‘It can be easy to get carried away in the creative design process, but it’s important to take a step back at the beginning and think about what you need in your kitchen,’ advises Andy Briggs, Interior Designer at Optiplan Kitchens.

 ‘Do you need space for a big family table or a double oven for those weekly Sunday roasts?
-Or have the children now moved out and a breakfast bar is all you need?
-If you are planning a large kitchen renovation, think about if the space works for you or if you need to knock down a wall or plan an extension.’
+Or have the children now moved out, and a breakfast bar is all you need?
+If you are planning a large kitchen renovation, think about whether the space works for you or if you need to knock down a wall or plan an extension.’

-Thanks to smart design, from space maximising U-shaped kitchen ideas to multipurpose islands, these days our kitchens can be the best-dressed room in the house.
+Thanks to innovative design, from space-maximising U-shaped kitchen ideas to multipurpose islands, these days our kitchens can be the best-dressed room in the house.
 We’ve compiled a list of what not to do when designing the kitchen of your dreams.

 1. Breaking the flow